 |Enterprise Rent-A-Car||4 miles per euro||Thrifty||4 miles per euro|

 Beyond just travel, you can also earn Flying Blue miles when you make everyday purchases through one of Flying Blue’s various retail and everyday partners.
-Here’s a look at where you can earn points.
+Here’s a look at where you can earn miles.

 You’ll be directed to your favorite retailers through links on the site, so enable cookies on your browser before getting started.
-Then, take a look around Shop for Miles and find the merchant you’d like to make a purchase from, click on its name, and you’ll be directed to make your purchase as usual.
+Then, take a look around shop for Miles and find the merchant you’d like to make a purchase from, click on its name, and you’ll be directed to make your purchase as usual.

 Flying Blue will confirm your purchase and mark it approved before applying miles to your account.
 With this in mind, it can take up to 120 days for your bonus miles to be deposited into your Flying Blue account.